mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Add alignment precondition to `aligned_accessor` class, and add nonwording section "Standard accessors already impose preconditions that propagate to `mdspan` construction" that explains the "class-wide" preconditions on data handles given to `default_accessor` and `aligned_accessor`.

+    * Make conversion operator to `default_accessor` `noexcept`, as is the converting constructor from greater to lesser alignment.

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.